Arseniyyy/sheets-api/README.md

 Go to http://localhost:8080

 ## Important
-You should to download you credentials.json file from https://console.cloud.google.com/apis/credentials to google's folder in project.
-It's important because without it app won't be work fine and authentication will be crashed.
-After downloading you should change the redirect URI in you credentials.json file to http://localhost:8080/oauth2callback
+You should download your credentials.json file from https://console.cloud.google.com/apis/credentials to google folder in the project.
+It's important because without it the app won't be work fine and authentication will be crashed.
+After downloading you should change the redirect URI in your credentials.json file to http://localhost:8080/oauth2callback

 ## Samples of using
 * https://sheet-project-294316.el.r.appspot.com/g - to authenticate with google